tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 => <struct Camera manufacturer="Nikon", frame_size="35x24", memory_cards=nil>
 ```

 Now that we've seen the trait, I want to mention that, for this example, it _may_ make sense to directly set `frame_size`.
 Since `crop_factor` is a mathematical formula based on `frame_size`, it may be easier to understand our test expectations if we see the actual `frame_size` as opposed to having it abstracted away.
 This reveals some of the subtly of dealing with traits and the potential to introduce [mystery guests](https://thoughtbot.com/blog/mystery-guest).
-For a casual photographer like me, the relationship between `frame_size` and `crop_factor` is fuzzy, so I may not fully understand what is going on.
+For a casual photographer like myself, the relationship between `frame_size` and `crop_factor` is fuzzy, so I may not fully understand what is going on in the test.
 On the other hand, you may find an experienced team working on this application may have a deeper understanding and understand `full_frame` means  "35x24".

 ## Combining Traits